 Tour prospective facilities.

-After you’ve narrowed your list, it’s important to visit your top choices in person.
+After you’ve chosen your list of nursing homes to consider, it’s important to visit your top choices in person.
 Your visit should focus on quality of care provided and the interactions between staff and residents.
 If possible, it’s great if you can “pop in” for an impromptu tour of the facility (likely with an employee).
 This will help you get a feel of what life is like there for residents, avoiding prearranged tours that might not portray reality.

 As you walk around the nursing home, try to get a sense of: